 - 6. How to Check If Your Tax Code Is Correct

 - 7. What Happens if You Haven’t Paid Enough Tax

 - 8. Tax Code 1250L and Self Employment

 A tax code is a numerical number, followed by a letter, that is issued by HMRC to your employer so they know how much income tax they need to deduct from your salary.
 HMRC have to issue it because they have all the information on your personal income and any deductions they need to take from you, meaning you can keep things confidential from your employer.

 Your tax code lasts for one tax year so both you and your employer will most likely receive a coding notice before the start of a new tax year.
 You and your employer may also receive a letter from HMRC to change your tax code if your circumstances change, for example, if:

 - you are claiming the marriage allowance tax rebate

 - need to pay the £50,000 high-income tax charge

 - are self-employed and want to pay any tax you owe through your PAYE tax code

-Each code tells your employer how much tax to deduct and the 1250L tax code is used by people with one job and no work benefits like a company car or have one pension.
+Each code tells your employer how much tax to deduct and the tax code1250L is used by people with one job and no work benefits like a company car or have one pension.